wangzgui/stock20-up-factor-prediction/README.md

 ## Acknowledgements

-This work was done as part of a Kaggle‑style competition.
+This work was done as part of  **科大讯飞AI开发者大赛（iFLYTEK AI Developer Competition）** – Quantitative Investment Track.   competition.
 Special thanks to the organizers and the open‑source community for providing valuable reference implementations.

 ---